joeldodson/jsonloggeriso8601datetime/README.md

 ### 1.0.1

-initial package plus typo fix
+* initial package plus typo fix

 ### 1.0.2

 * moved the repo from github.om/blindgumption to github.com/joeldodson
 * changed default log levels to INFO and provided env vars option to set different levels

+### 1.0.3

+* typo in pyproject and using pip-tools changed requirements.txt

 ## Wrapping It Up